mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

    For detailed interface configuration information, see the `context.set_context` interface description.

-### Preprocessed Data Sets
+### Preprocessed Datasets

-Load the dataset and process it into MindSpore data format.
+Load the dataset and convert it into MindSpore data format.

 ```python
 def generate_mnist_dataset(data_path, batch_size=32, repeat_size=1,